 Fund Goal and Approach

-Bond funds are subject generally to interest rate, credit, liquidity, prepayment and extension, derivative and market risks, to varying degrees, all of which are more fully described in the fund's prospectus.
+Bond Risk: Bonds are subject generally to interest rate, credit, liquidity, call and market risks, to varying degrees.
 Generally, all other factors being equal, bond prices are inversely related to interest-rate changes and rate increases can cause price declines.

-As a fund of funds, the fund pursues its objectives by investing in a combination of other affiliated funds rather than individual securities, and is subject to the risks associated with each underlying fund's investment portfolio.
+Fund of Funds Risk: As a fund of funds, the fund pursues its objectives by investing in a combination of other affiliated funds rather than individual securities, and is subject to the risks associated with each underlying fund's investment portfolio.